ayush-59/Shell-Commands/README.md

-What is chmod command?
+# chmod command

 The chmod command is used to change the permissions of a file or directory.
 To use it, you specify the desired permission settings and the file or files that you wish to modify.

-What are Permissions?
+# What are Permissions?

 There are three types of permissions-
 • r: Read permissions.
 The file can be opened, and its content viewed.
 • w: Write permissions.
 The file can be edited, modified, and deleted.
 • x: Execute permissions.
 If the file is a script or a program, it can be run (executed).

-How it Works?
+# How it Works?

 Syntax-
 chmod [reference][operator][mode] file...